Dr Silke Fricke

-Having qualified and practised as an SLT with a specialisation in children with speech, language, and literacy difficulties; and adults with functional voice disorders in Germany, I came to the UK for postgraduate studies at Masters level followed by a PhD by joint location in Human Communication Sciences (University of Sheffield/UK & University of Applied Sciences Fresenius Idstein/GER).
+Having qualified and practised as an SLT with a specialisation in children with speech, language, and literacy difficulties; and adults with functional voice disorders in Germany, I came to the UK for postgraduate studies at Masters level followed by a PhD by joint location in Human Communication Sciences.
 In my longitudinal PhD project, I investigated the influence of speech and language processing skills on early literacy development in monolingual and bilingual German-speaking children.

-From 2009 to 2011, I worked as a Post-Doctoral Research Fellow on the Nuffield Language4Reading an oral language intervention RCT project at the Department of Psychology, University of York (see Nuffield Early Language Intervention).
-I joined the Department of Human Communication Sciences in January 2011 as a Lecturer and received an Exceptional Contribution Award in 2012.
-Furthermore, I completed a Postgraduate Certificate in Learning and Teaching in 2013 as well as a Cambridge Certificate in Teaching English to Speakers of Other Languages in 2014.
+From 2009 to 2011, I worked as a Post-Doctoral Research Fellow on the Nuffield Language4Reading project (an oral language intervention RCT project) at the Department of Psychology, University of York (see Nuffield Early Language Intervention).
+I joined the Division of Human Communication Sciences in January 2011 as a Lecturer and received an Exceptional Contribution Award in 2012.

-I am the admissions tutor for the postgraduate courses PGCert/PGDip/MSc in Speech Difficulties including cleft pathway and PGCert/PGDip/MSc in Acquired Communication Disorders.
-In addition, I am the Deputy Chair and HCS representative of the Faculty of MDH Early Career Group/Think Ahead Committee (ECG).
-The ECG group aims to ensure that all researchers in the Faculty have access to advice and training to develop their career trajectory.
-I am also a Faculty Think Ahead Career Mentor for ECRs and the departmental representative on the Excellence Through Inclusion Committee of the Faculty of MDH.
+I am the Course Director of the programmes PGCert/PGDip/MSc in Speech Difficulties as well as PGCert/PGDip/MSc in Acquired Communication Disorders.
+I am also the Deputy Lead for Postgraduate Researchers (PGRs) in the Health Sciences School (HSS).
+In addition, I am the Deputy Chair and HSS representative of the Faculty of MDH Early Career Researcher Committee (MDHECRC).
+The MDHECRC aims to ensure that all researchers in the faculty have access to advice and training to develop their career trajectory.
+I am a Think Ahead Career Mentor for ECRs and received a Dedicated Outstanding Mentor Recognition in 2017.

 - Research interests

-- Speech, language, and literacy development and difficulties including assessments in monolingual and multilingual children (including cross-linguistic comparisons)
+- Speech, language, and literacy development and difficulties in monolingual and multilingual children (including cross-linguistic comparisons)

 - Relationships between oral and written language in monolingual as well as multilingual children

-- Evaluation of teaching, support and intervention approaches for children with speech and/or language weaknesses, children learning English as an Additional Language (EAL), and children and parents learning a second language
+- Evaluation of teaching, support and intervention approaches for children with speech and/or language weaknesses, children at risk of literacy difficulties, children learning English as an Additional Language (EAL), and children and parents learning a second language.

 - Test fuer Phonologische Bewusstheitsfaehigkeiten.
 Idstein: Schulz-Kirchner-Verlag.